pushkar100/notes-system-design/2-Networking-concepts-basics.md

 	- Website sees only 103.21.45.67
 	- Response comes back → router sends to correct private IP

+Benefits of Private IPs:
+1. Conserves public IP addresses (Especially v4)
+2. Enhances security (Private IPs are not known publicly)
+3. Enables NATs (Network Address Translation - usually configured on your router) to allow multiple private IPs to share a public IP

 ```
 [Your PC 192.168.1.10]
            |